Richard Golian

 Richard Golian analytics

 At first, creating the initial tables and charts seemed easy.
-But it didn’t take long before the first real challenges emerged.
+But it did not take long before the first real challenges emerged.

 The issues I had to solve